aselker/cooperation_emergence/reports/final_report.md

 The results of our first experiment show that, while the system is not totally deterministic, groups of cooperators do seem to expand if they reach a critical size of around 5x5.
 In contrast to Hashem et al., 5x5 clusters seem unstable; the other results are consistent with their findings.

 ### Experiment 2: Mutation
 Once we have established that a sufficiently-sized cluster of cooperators will spread across the biofilm, we investigate how these clusters can arise.
 In our second experiment, we remove the starting cluster of cooperators, and add a chance of mutation.
 Mutations can happen to the general fitness gene, the behavior gene, or both, as specified in the Overview.
 The silent-cooperator allele is disabled; all cells become regular cooperators when mutating.
 We use a mutation rate of 1e-4 as in the original paper for results published, but also ran tests at 1e-2 and 1e-3.
+Because of limited computational resources, we only ran the simulations for 10,000 steps, rather than the 100,000 steps used in the original paper.

 #### Results of Experiment 2
 We expect the grid to be stably full of defectors, with a few cooperators occurring randomly but never spreading.
 This is in fact what we observe.
 It is consistent with Hashem et al.'s findings.
 We also confirmed these results for mutation rates of 1e-2 and 1e-3.
 Below is a few snapshots of the world during its development.